Buffer vs Hootsuite: Which Social Media Scheduler Is Better? (2026)

 This is where the difference between Buffer and Hootsuite is most obvious — and honestly, most important for the majority of people reading this.

-- Free: 3 channels, 10 scheduled posts per channel, basic publishing tools
+- Free: 3 channels, 10 scheduled posts per channel, basic publishing tools, AI Assistant with limited suggestions

-- Essentials: $5/channel/month — unlimited scheduling, analytics, engagement tools
+- Essentials: $5/channel/month — unlimited scheduling, advanced analytics, engagement tools, unlimited AI Assistant

-- Team: $10/channel/month — unlimited team members, approval workflows, draft collaboration
+- Team: $10/channel/month — unlimited team members, approval workflows, draft collaboration, branded reports

-Hootsuite is flat-rate, which is better for scaling, but that $99/mo floor is steep for anyone who isn't on a marketing team with a real budget.
+Hootsuite is flat-rate per user, which scales better than Buffer's per-channel approach, but that $99/user/month floor (and $149 if you don't commit annually) is steep for anyone who isn't on a marketing team with a real budget.
 There's a 30-day trial available, but the sticker shock is real when you're comparing it to Buffer's free tier or $5/mo entry point.

 The Pricing Verdict

-That's where a tool like PostEverywhere sits: $19/mo flat for 10 accounts, with AI features included that neither Buffer nor Hootsuite offer at any price tier.
+That's where a tool like PostEverywhere sits: $29/mo flat for 10 accounts, with AI features included that neither Buffer nor Hootsuite offer at any price tier.

 Tired of paying per channel?
-Start your free PostEverywhere trial — 10 accounts, AI content generation, and flat-rate pricing.
-No credit card required.
+Start your free PostEverywhere trial — 10 accounts, AI content generation, and flat-rate pricing. cancel anytime.

 2. Platform Support